 It’s a lot to cover.
 To help you out, we’ve compiled a handy checklist so you can make sure you’re missing nothing important along the way.

 On the day of your final walk-through, bring with you the following items:

-- The purchase agreement.
+- The purchase and sale agreement.

 - The home inspection report.

 - Any written agreements with the seller about repairs.

 - A phone or camera to take photos of any issues you find.

 - A phone charger or small electrical item you can plug in to test the outlets.

 - Your real estate agent.